 “Durre… durre.
 Yes!
 I know the word,” I exclaimed.
 “Oh shit!”
 I said aloud as the downward motion of my hands passed down the inside my thighs.
 It all came together.
 “Ena durre.”
 He urinates.
 I turned to Adongo, now ecstatic I understood his charade, and said in English: “The old man has to piss and he can’t get out.”

 He laughed, repeating in broken English while dancing around, “Oh shit!
 Get out, get out, get out!

-I ran to the other side of the truck, opened the door, and helped the strangely silent concoction man exit while repeatedly declaring to him in Nankani that, “Yes, you urinate!”
-He smiled politely and shuffled to the side of the road.
-Pleased with myself, I sauntered back to the other side of the truck while practicing the phrase and, for the amusement of the two remaining men, performing our hybrid boogie a few more times.
+I ran to the other side of the truck, opened the door, and helped the silent concoction man exit while declaring to him in Nankani that, “Yes, you urinate!”
+He smiled and shuffled to the roadside.
+Pleased with myself, I sauntered back to the driver’s door while practicing the phrase and, for the amusement of the two remaining men, performing our hybrid boogie a few more times.
 Good dance moves are prized.

-I helped the elder back into the truck and we, now just two concoction men, a diviner, and a driver, continued down the rutted road to Kandiga.
+When finished, I helped the elder into the truck and we, now just two concoction men, a diviner, and a driver, continued down the rutted road to Kandiga.
 The old boys carried on discussing events, still oblivious to the concerned faces on the roadside.
-I drove silently with a naïve grin and my thoughts conjugating durre, a word I would not forget, all the while anticipating the next jab in my back and what it would bring.
+I drove with a naïve grin and my thoughts conjugating durre, a word I would not forget, all the while expecting the next jab in my back and what it would bring.

 © Aaron Denham and https://aarondenham.com 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Aaron Denham with appropriate and specific direction to the original content.